Woodard v. Navient Solutions, LLC et al.

 The Defendants disagree with the allegations in the Lawsuit.
 They deny that all Private Student Loans are dischargeable in bankruptcy.
 They deny that they violated bankruptcy orders.
 Finally, the Defendants deny that they have any liability to forego collection of any loan balances, to pay any damages to any borrowers, or to pay any penalties.

 • The Lawsuit was brought by Kenneth Joseph Woodard, referred to as the “Plaintiff” or the “Class Representative,” for himself and on behalf of other people with similar claims.
-Plaintiff agreed to a settlement after considering, among other things: (1) the substantial benefits to himself and the proposed class under the terms of the settlement; (2) the risks, costs, and uncertainty of continued litigation, especially in a complex case like this one; and (3) the desirability of securing a prompt resolution in order to provide effective relief to himself and the proposed class.
+Plaintiff agreed to a settlement after considering, among other things: (1) the substantial benefits to himself and the class under the terms of the Settlement; (2) the risks, costs, and uncertainty of continued litigation, especially in a complex case like this one; and (3) the desirability of securing a prompt resolution in order to provide effective relief to himself and the class.

 • In a class action, one or more people, called named plaintiffs or class representatives, sue on behalf of other people who have similar claims.
 All the people constitute the class and are considered class members.
 One court resolves the issues for all class members, except for those who exclude themselves from the class.

-• The people covered by the proposed settlement are referred to as the “Settlement Class.”
+• The people covered by the Settlement are referred to as the “Settlement Class.”
 With some limited exceptions, the Settlement Class includes all individuals who meet each of the following criteria: (1) they filed for bankruptcy protection in any United States Bankruptcy Court located outside of the states of Texas, Louisiana, and Mississippi on or after October 17, 2005; (2) before their bankruptcy filing, they became obligated to repay one or more “Covered Student Loans,” either as a borrower or as a co-borrower; (3) they obtained in their bankruptcy case an order of discharge issued by the bankruptcy court; and (4) they have never reaffirmed their “Covered Student Loan(s).”

-For purposes of the proposed settlement, a “Covered Student Loan” is generally defined as a student loan that: (a) was not made, insured, or guaranteed by a governmental unit or non-profit institution; (b) was not made under any program funded in whole or in part by any governmental entity or non-profit institution; (c) was for attendance at a school that was not accredited under Title IV of the Higher Education Act of 1965; and (d) is owned or serviced by Navient.
+For purposes of the Settlement, a “Covered Student Loan” is generally defined as a student loan that: (a) was not made, insured, or guaranteed by a governmental unit or non-profit institution; (b) was not made under any program funded in whole or in part by any governmental entity or non-profit institution; (c) was for attendance at a school that was not accredited under Title IV of the Higher Education Act of 1965; and (d) is owned or serviced by Navient.
 The specific loans that are covered by the Settlement are listed on a “Covered Loan List” that is attached to the Stipulation of Settlement.
-Regardless of the general definition of “Covered Student Loan,” any loans not included on the “Covered Loan List” are not included in this settlement.
+Regardless of the general definition of “Covered Student Loan,” any loans not included on the “Covered Loan List” are not included in this Settlement.

 The Covered Student Loan or Loans on which Class Members are a borrower or a co-borrower are listed on Exhibit 1 to the Notice.